Last updated by The POOG on September 30, 2020.

-Liver damage has been noted but I found no studies specifically dealing with the liver.
+Liver damage has been noted by Wang et al (2020) but I found no other studies specifically dealing with the liver.

 Emerging research is discovering how the SARS-CoV-2 virus attacks the immune system.
 While attacks on the other body systems are performed through the ACE2 receptor on organ surfaces, another receptor called CD147 is now know to be an entry point into cells.
 As Ganier et al. (2020) note:

 CD147 (BSG) but not ACE2 is detectable in vascular endothelial cells … from multiple tissues in healthy individuals.
 This implies that either ACE2 is not expressed in healthy tissue but is instead induced in response to SARS-Cov2 or that SARS-Cov2 enters endothelial cells via an alternative receptor such as CD147.Ganier et al. (2020)

 Reference gives an overview of the function of the CD147 receptor.
 Reviewing research the article notes: